Conjugal visit: Israel

 The Israel Prison Service (IPS) allows standard conjugal visits to inmates who are married or are in a common-law relationship or if their partner has been visiting them frequently for at least two years, and have a record of good behavior.
 Inmates who receive prison furloughs are not eligible for conjugal visits.
 Conjugal visits can be withheld on security grounds or as a means of punishment for misbehavior.
 IPS guidelines were clarified in July 2013 to allow conjugal visits of same-sex partners.

-Israel only extends this right to citizens of the state, while Palestinians imprisoned in Israeli jails are denied conjugal visits.
-Israel also denies this right to political prisoners, regardless of good behaviour and conduct.
+Israel extends this right to all its citizens regardless of religion, while Palestinian citizens from the West Bank and the Gaza Strip who are imprisoned in Israeli jails are denied conjugal visits.

 Japan

 In Japan, conjugal visits are not allowed.

 Mexico

-Conjugal visits are a universal practice in Mexico, independent of a prisoner's marital status; in some correctional facilities entire families are allowed to live in prisons with their imprisoned relative for extended periods.
+Conjugal visits are a universal practice in Mexico, independent of a prisoner's marital status; in some correctional facilities, entire families are allowed to live in prisons with their imprisoned relative for extended periods.
 Specifically in Mexico City, in July 2007, the prison system in that city has begun to allow gay prisoners to have conjugal visits from their partners, on the basis of a 2003 law which bans discrimination based on sexual orientation.